What is the Law Regarding Dog Bites in California?

 Simply put, strict liability makes pet owners responsible for the damages associated with a dog bite, regardless of the dog’s history or the owner’s knowledge of the dog’s history.
 A victim doesn’t have to prove a pet owner acted negligently to get compensation in a lawsuit.
 A victim just must prove they were bitten.

-It’s important to note it may still be possible to file a lawsuit against the owner of a dog even if you or a loved one suffered another type of injury.
+It’s important to note it may still be possible to file a dog bite lawsuit against the owner of an animal even if you or a loved one suffered another type of injury.
 Contact Adamson Ahdoot LLP right away to discuss the circumstances surrounding your case.
 After hearing your story, we’ll be able to tell you if filing a lawsuit is within your legal rights.

 Some of the other notable exceptions to California’s strict liability laws are: